 How your data could help

-We are talking to a wide range of organisations such as Government, public authorities, regulators and commercial organisations to tackle Coronavirus.
+We are talking to a wide range of organisations such as the Government, public authorities, regulators and commercial organisations to help tackle Coronavirus.

 There are a number of ways the data Experian holds about you could be used to help during the pandemic.
 For example:

 - Identifying hospitals which will need more intensive care units as they respond to community impacts of Coronavirus, including the potential impact a second wave might have.

-- Identifying households which might be vulnerable and need more “at home” care or additional financial support;
+- Identifying households which might be vulnerable and need more “at home” care or additional financial support.

-- Utility companies and financial services who are looking to identify individuals who may need additional support with paying their bills.
+- Utility companies and financial service providers who are looking to identify individuals who may need additional support with paying their bills.

 How we protect your data rights

 Another example could be to use the aggregated and modelled data from our marketing services business to help understand the dynamics of which areas may be hit hardest and to help plan responses.
-You can find out more that in Consumer Information Portal, which also explains the kind of insights that we can create.
+You can find out more in the Consumer Information Portal, which also explains the kind of insights that we can create.

-We’ll take every step to protect your rights.
-Data will be retained and used only for as long as is necessary to help support the fight against the virus and mitigate its impact on the vulnerable, consumers, businesses and the UK economy.
+We will protect your data rights.
+Data will be retained and used by us only for as long as is necessary to help support the fight against Coronavirus and mitigate its impact on the vulnerable, consumers, businesses and the UK economy.

 Further information and opting out

 It’s worth being aware that in some cases if you ask us to correct, delete or stop processing it, we won’t always be required to do.
 This could be because the data is insight data we’ve created (representing our opinion and not actual data) or because of the legal basis we’ve relied on to process the data.
 We will consider every request we receive individually and, if for any reason, the right you wish to exercise does not apply, we will explain why.

 If you have any questions about the content of this notice or how data is being processed to help fight the Coronavirus health emergency, please contact our Data Protection Officer at email@example.com.